graphdr/visualizing-data/cm/cm301-report-display-reqts.md

 Data requirements

   - One quantitative variable with a minimum of 24 observations
-  - Two independent categorical variables with minimum numbers of levels as follows
+  - Two independent categorical variables with one of the following combinations,
       - 3 levels in category 1 and at least 8 levels in category 2
       - 4 levels in category 1 and at least 6 levels in category 2
       - 5 levels in category 1 and at least 5 levels in category 2